-Tranströmer’s works are about highlighting the universal aspects in ordinary, everyday life.
-His poems are often described as Modernist, Expressionist or Surrealist.
+Tranströmer’s works are about highlighting the universal aspects of ordinary, everyday life.
+His poems are often described as Modernist, Expressionist, or Surrealist.
 His vivid imagery and rhythmic, lyrical language are both so skillfully presented that they come through wonderfully even in translations from the original Swedish — and his poems have been translated into 50-60 languages.
-While he has covered a wide range of themes and topics through his 15+ poetry collections, certain themes such as isolation and fragmentation have been predominant over others.
-And, he is well-known for capturing the natural beauty of Sweden’s landscapes and her seasons most beautifully.
-But, most of all, his poems have this quality that Teju Cole put so well:
+While he has covered a wide range of themes and topics through his 15+ poetry collections, certain themes such as isolation and fragmentation have been predominant.
+And he is well-known for capturing the natural beauty of Sweden’s landscapes and her seasons most beautifully.
+But most of all, his poems have this quality that Teju Cole put so well:

 The satisfaction, the pleasure, the comfort one takes in these poems comes from the way they seem to have pre-existed us.
 Or perhaps, to put it another way, the magic lies in their ability to present aspects of our selves long buried under manners, culture, and language.
 The poems remember us and, if we are perfectly still, give us a chance to catch sight of ourselves.

 Music has been a very important part of Tranströmer’s life and several of his poems, like this one, have references to music and/or composers.
-A CD of poetry recordings is available with his performances on piano of well-known left-hand compositions by notable composers.
-When referring to music through his poetry, he’s mostly interested in how the qualities of music can shape our emotions and moods entirely, yet, of course, leave the physical world entirely untouched.
+A CD of poetry recordings is available with his performances on the piano of well-known left-hand compositions by notable composers.
+When referring to music through his poetry, he’s mostly interested in how the qualities of music can shape our emotions and moods entirely, yet leaves the physical world entirely untouched.
 ‘Schubertiana‘ is another one of his famous music-related poems.

-Let’s start our poem review with the composer the poet has referenced: Franz Joseph Haydn, an 18th century Austrian composer who was often referred to as the “Father of the Symphony” or the “Father of the String Quartet” because of his important works in these musical genres.
+Let’s start our appreciation with the composer whom the poet has referenced: Franz Joseph Haydn, an18th-century Austrian, who was often referred to as the “Father of the Symphony” or the “Father of the String Quartet” because of his important works in these musical genres.
 The allegro referenced here is believed to be the one from Haydn’s most famous and last piano sonata, No. 52 in E-Flat Major.
 It is quite complex and was innovative for its time.
-If you just listen/watch to this rendering, you’ll find that the runs are quite unusual and difficult because of the remote keys instead of standard related keys.
+If you listen/watch to this rendering, you’ll find that the runs are quite unusual and difficult because of the remote keys instead of standard related keys.
 Allegro, by the way, in case you’re not familiar, refers to the quick tempo or speed at which a particular movement, usually the first, in a piece of music is played.

-The next 5 couplets now just take off merrily, like the allegro movement itself.
+The next five couplets now just take off merrily, like the allegro movement itself.

 Then, the narrator describes how deep he is in the music, how intense the groove is by coining the word “Haydnpocket”.
 The phrase “in the pocket” is used to describe something or someone playing in such a way that the groove is very solid and with a great feel.
-For example, when a drummer keeps a good metronomic pulse, often referred to as keeping time, and makes the groove feel really good, and maintains this feel for an extended period of time, never wavering, this is often referred to as a “deep pocket”.
+For example, when a drummer keeps a good metronomic pulse, often referred to as keeping time, makes the groove feel good, and maintains this feel for an extended period of time without wavering, this is often referred to as a “deep pocket”.
 So, when the narrator here says “I push down my hands in my Haydnpockets”, he’s telling us that he’s getting deeper into the rhythm and pulse.
-And, the second line of “imitate a person looking on the world calmly” is terrific because it implies that, inside, he’s the opposite of calm, though, outwardly, all someone sees is a person sitting almost still at a piano.
+And the second line of “imitate a person looking on the world calmly” is terrific because it implies that, inside, he’s the opposite of calm though, outwardly, all someone sees is a person sitting almost still at a piano.
 The ecstasy of music has taken over.

 Of course, the analogy of music as a life-saving and life-giving force also applies to any personal activity or pleasure — reading, running, singing, etc. — that occupies a similar, much-loved place in our lives.
-So that, no matter how bad a day may seem, allowing ourselves to immerse deep into that pleasure will bring us the greatest sense of joy, freedom, ecstasy and rejuvenate and strengthen us as well.
-Whatever that impulse is for you, nurture it, feed it and practise it.
-Because, there will be days when you’ll need it to help you pull yourself back together — just like the poet-pianist here with his playing of Haydn’s Allegro.
+So that, no matter how bad a day may seem, allowing ourselves to immerse deeply into that pleasure will bring us the greatest sense of joy, freedom, ecstasy and rejuvenate and strengthen us as well.
+Whatever that impulse is for you, nurture it, feed it, and practice it.
+Because there will be days when you’ll need it to help you pull yourself back together — just like the poet-pianist here with his playing of Haydn’s Allegro.